mattlau123/nametag/README.md

    which display you are holding; this is how you pick the right one when sending.
 3. Just before you connect a display, you will **press its reset button** once (see Section 7, Step 2).
-This is what makes the display show up in the connection list.
+This makes it show up in the connection list, and keeps its Bluetooth on for about **10 minutes** — after that the display sleeps to save battery (the name stays on screen).
+Press reset again to reconnect.

 ---